Add and remove nodes¶

 sudo k8s kubectl get nodes

-You should see that you’ve successfully added a worker or control plane node to your cluster.
+You should see that you’ve successfully added a worker to your cluster.

 Congratulations!